emadda/robata/readme.md

 	- To find all your windows, this creates a small window on each space, visits each space, and then closes.
 	- It should take around 10 seconds.
 	- Or you can manually switch to different spaces instead.

-- cmd-§
-	- (or cmd-` for US keyboards)
-	- The § or ` key is above the tab key.
-	- You can customize this in the settings.
-	- Works similarly to cmd-tab.

 # Custom methods of opening